Frequently Asked Questions

 On the other hand, if seated correctly in its cone, it can be extremely strong, reliable and a great added benefit.

-But if you take the additional precautions and care, you’ll feel the difference and enjoy !
+But if the additional precautions and care are taken, you’ll feel the difference and certainly enjoy your ride!

 CHALLENGE: SEAMLESS LATEX INNER TUBE

-- two-piece removable valve core for valve extender use
+- has two-piece removable valve core for valve extender use

 HOW CAN I PREPARE MY TUBULARS FOR OFF-SEASON STORAGE?